py4j/py4j/py4j-web/faq.rst

 How to call a constructor?
 --------------------------

-Use the ``jvm`` member of a gateway followed by the class's fully qualified name:
+Use the ``jvm`` member of a gateway followed by the class's fully qualified name.
+See :ref:`JVM Views <jvm_views>` to learn how to import packages and avoid typing the fully qualified name of classes:

 ::